Abelian networks I. Foundations and examples: Concluding Remarks

 \section{Concluding Remarks}

 We indicate here a few directions for further research on abelian networks.
 Other directions are indicated in the sequels \cite{part2,part3}.

-\silentsubsec{Asynchronous graph algorithms}
+\subsection{Asynchronous graph algorithms}

-What does an abelian network ``know'' about its underlying graph?
-For instance, Chan, Church and Grochow \cite{CCG14} have shown that a rotor network can detect whether its underlying graph is planar (with edge orderings respecting the planar embedding).
+Chan, Church and Grochow \cite{CCG14} have shown that a rotor network can detect whether its underlying graph is planar (with edge orderings respecting the planar embedding).
 Theorem~\ref{t.wishlist} shows that abelian networks can compute asynchronously, and Theorem~\ref{t.MIP} gives an example of something they can compute.
 It would be interesting to explore whether abelian networks can perform computational tasks like shortest path, pagerank, image restoration and belief propagation.
+We note one practical deficiency of abelian networks: In the words of an anonymous referee, ``determining when a network has finished computing requires some computational overhead'' outside the network.

-\silentsubsec{Abelian networks with shared memory}
+\subsection{Abelian networks with shared memory}

 In \textsection \ref{s.cellular} we have emphasized that abelian networks do not rely on shared memory.
 Yet there are quite a few examples of processes with a global abelian property that do.
-Perhaps the simplest is \emph{sorting by adjacent transpositions}: suppose $G$ is the path of length $n$ and each vertex $v$ has state space $Q_v = \Z$.
+Perhaps the simplest is \emph{sorting by adjacent transpositions}: suppose $G$ is a finite path and each vertex $v$ has state space $Q_v = \Z$.
 The processors now live on the edges: for each edge $e=(v,v+1)$ the processor $\Proc_e$ acts by swapping the states $q(v)$ and $q(v+1)$ if $q(v)>q(v+1)$.
 This example does not fit our definition of abelian network because the processors of edges $(v-1,v)$ and $(v,v+1)$ share access to the state $q(v)$.
 Indeed, from our list of five goals in \textsection \hyperlink{i.wishlist}{2} this example satisfies items (a)--(c) only: The final output is always sorted, and the run time does not depend on the execution, but the local run times do depend on the execution.
+For instance, when $G$ is a path with three vertices and two edges $s_1$ and $s_2$, both $s_1 s_2 s_1$ and $s_2 s_1 s_2$ are complete legal executions for the initial state $(3,2,1)$.
+The edge $s_1$ performs two swaps in the first execution, but only one swap in the second execution.

 What is the right definition of an abelian network with shared memory?
-Examples could include the numbers game of Mozes \cite{Moz90}, $k$-cores of graphs and hypergraphs, Wilson cycle popping \cite{Wil96} and its extension by Gorodezky and Pak \cite{GP13}, source reversal \cite{GP00} and cluster firing \cite{notes,Bac12,CPS12}.
+Examples could include the numbers game of Mozes \cite{Moz90}, $k$-cores of graphs and hypergraphs, Wilson cycle popping \cite{Wil96} and its extension by Gorodezky and Pak \cite{GP14}, source reversal \cite{GP00} and cluster firing \cite{notes,Bac12,CPS12}.

-\silentsubsec{Nonabelian networks}
+\subsection{Nonabelian networks}

 The work of Krohn and Rhodes \cite{KR65, KR68} led to a detailed study of how the algebraic structure of monoids relates to the computational strength of corresponding classes of automata.
 It would be highly desirable to develop such a dictionary for classes of automata \emph{networks}.
 Thus one would like to weaken the abelian property and study networks of solvable automata, nilpotent automata, etc. Such networks are nondeterministic --- the output depends on the order of execution --- so their theory promises to be rather different from that of abelian networks.
 It could be fruitful to look for networks that exhibit only limited nondeterminism.
 A concrete example is a sandpile network with annihilating particles and antiparticles, studied by Robert Cori (unpublished) and in \cite{CPS12} under the term ``inverse toppling.''